uspki/policies/certificate-policy.md

 - Services that resolve at a registered Internet subdomain under the .gov and .mil Top Level Domains
 - Services that are accessible on the Internet

 U.S. Federal Government departments and agencies own and operate services that are not accessible on the Internet and are only accessible from the U.S. Government's intranets and internal networks.
-These intranet only services should consider using TLS certificates from CAs used for the Federal Enterprise in lieu of the Publicly Trusted certificates covered under this policy.
+These intranet only services should consider using TLS certificates from CAs used for the Federal Enterprise in lieu of the Publicly-Trusted certificates covered under this policy.
 The Federal Enterprise CAs could include only locally trusted CAs operated by the department or agency or a CA operated under one of the other Federal PKI certificate policies.

 The intranet only services may apply for TLS certificates issued under this policy if: i) the identification and authentication requirements (Section 3) can be met in entirety, and ii) the information to be contained in the certificate can be publicly disclosed without any redaction.